The Adventures of Giacomo Casanova during the Venice CarnivalBig Names

 They stood by them as public officials and imposed her husband and friends to follow them to the island of St Giorgio, in the name of the Council of the Ten, leaving the unsuspecting woman alone in Rialto.
 After abandoning those poor fools in St Giorgio, Casanova and his friend returned to Rialto and led the woman to the 'Do Spade' inn where they had dinner and enjoyed themselves with her all night; after which they sent her home.

 The Do Spade tavern, which can be traces back to 1488, still exists: amorous encounters no longer take place here, but one can eat well!

 If our section has caught your attention, maybe you'll be interested to know that the brilliant tour guide in Venice who takes care of this content organizes personalized tours of the city...
 Routes full of legends, anecdotes, curiosities and mysteries, but also fascinating private visits to the major attractions of Venice!
-On venetoinside.com you enquire about the availability of Francesca and ask her to organize the visit of your dreams, maybe one that will include a wine shot in this historic Venetian tavern!
+In particular, if you are interested in recalling the adventures of the famous Casanova, don't miss our Casanova private tour that includes a break in this historic Venetian tavern!

 Unknown places & works

 Venice is a magical city for many reasons, amongst them are its many hidden gardens that few are aware of!
 One of the most secret and f...View